downshift-js/downshift/src/hooks/useSelect/README.md

 Called each time the selected item was changed.
 Selection can be performed by item click, Enter Key while item is highlighted or by blurring the menu while an item is highlighted (Tab, Shift-Tab or clicking away).

 - `changes`: These are the properties that actually have changed since the last state change.
 This object is guaranteed to contain the `selectedItem` property with the newly selected value.
 This also has a `type` property which you can learn more about in the [`stateChangeTypes`](#statechangetypes) section.
-This property will be part of the actions that can trigger a `selectedItem` change, for example `stateChangeTypes.select.ItemClick`.
+This property will be part of the actions that can trigger a `selectedItem` change, for example `useSelect.stateChangeTypes.ItemClick`.

 ### stateReducer